 PREDICTORS OF MORE LIMITED VALUE (although commonly done, and sometimes still useful)

-1. Rectal examination – A rectal exam – one of the more eye-opening parts of being a veterinarian, where he or she places an arm in the horse’s rectum, and feels around inside the abdomen – is certainly important, but it’s not a great predictor of colic.
+1. Rectal examination – A rectal exam – one of the more eye-opening parts of being a veterinarian, where he or she places an arm in the horse’s rectum, and feels around inside the abdomen – is certainly important, but it’s not always a great predictor of the need for colic surgery.
 Occasionally, a specific diagnosis can be made (say, if your veterinarian feels a “stone,” gas, or a gut full of hard manure); however, since about 60% of the abdominal cavity cannot be reached by a normal human arm, rectal examination may be of limited value in some cases that need surgery.

-2. Gut sounds – Roughly half of the horses that need colic surgery don’t have normal intestinal sounds (that’s something that your veterinarian can check).
+2. Gut sounds – Roughly half of the horses that need colic surgery don’t have normal intestinal sounds (that’s something that your veterinarian can check with a stethoscope).
 Of course, that many that half of the horses that ultimately need surgery have good gut sounds, as well as many of the horses that don’t need surgery.
-You’ll need to listen to your horse’s abdomen, as well as evaluate other factors.
+You’ll need to listen to your horse’s abdomen, but you also have to evaluate several other factors.

-3. Mucous membrane color – Looking at the color of the horse’s gums, and checking the time it takes for the blood to come back when light finger or thumb pessure is put on the gums (it should normally take no longer than two seconds), has limited value, unless the horse is verysick.
+3. Mucous membrane refill time – Checking the time it takes for the blood to come back when light finger or thumb pressure is put on the gums (it should normally take no longer than two seconds), has limited value, unless the horse is very sick.
 If the colic goes on, and the horse starts to go into shock, changes in the capillary refill time and the character of the mucous membranes (from wet to dry) are significant, but it may be too late to do anything about it.